-During medical residency I completely stopped flossing my teeth.
+During medical residency, suffering from willpower fatigue, I completely stopped flossing my teeth.
 I’m serious.
 I just stopped.
 In full disclosure, some nights I even flopped into bed without brushing.
 I know, sounds gross – but it’s true.

 Weirdly, this is not an uncommon phenomenon amongst medical residents.
 Some stop flossing, some stop doing their laundry and just have to keep buying more underwear to have clean pairs to wear, some drop their healthy eating and exercise patterns.
 It’s not just that we’re busy, it’s that our brains have said, “Screw it, I can only follow the rules for so long and for so many people – so something’s gotta’ give.”